Moviedrome: History

-Moviedrome went into development in the late 1980s, when BBC producer, Nick Freand-Jones put together the idea of screening a number of films available within the BBC archives, where they had licensing rights to titles, some of which that had not yet been broadcast.
-The idea followed a specific film, considered a cult classic, that would be shown on a weekly basis, preceded by an introduction on the film's background, much like a similar BBC series, titled The Film Club, which ran from 1986 to 1991.
+Moviedrome went into development in the late 1980s when BBC producer Nick Freand Jones put together the idea of screening a number of licensed films available within the BBC archives, some of which that had not yet been broadcast.
+The idea followed a specific film, considered a cult classic, that would be shown on a weekly basis, preceded by an introduction on the film's background, similar to BBC series The Film Club (1986 to 1991).

-Jones looked to director and screenwriter, Alex Cox to present the series.
+Jones looked to director and screenwriter Alex Cox to present the series.
 Cox, known for his directorial features Repo Man, Sid and Nancy and Walker, had previously introduced John Boorman's crime thriller Point Blank and Robert Altman's The Long Goodbye for The Film Club, and was chosen as the front-man for Moviedrome.
 Cox applied his own unique style to each introduction, as he would educate the viewer, in detail, on the particular film, exploring the genres and themes present within them.
-As a rule, early screenings of the series were limited to English language-only films, where as, foreign acquisitions had to be dubbed.
+As a rule, early screenings of the series were limited to English language-only films, whereas foreign acquisitions had to be dubbed.

 On 8 May 1988, Moviedrome premiered on BBC2, and remained a popular late-night Sunday staple for several years, opening with a previously unseen version of The Wicker Man, containing newly restored footage.
-During Cox's era on the show, he presented 141 films; those selected consisting of a wide variety of genres, including westerns, Crime thrillers, horrors, sci-fi films and film noir.
-Titles included Johnny Guitar, One-Eyed Jacks, The Good, the Bad and the Ugly, Five Easy Pieces, Halloween, An American Werewolf in London, Badlands, What Ever Happened to Baby Jane?, The Thing from Another World, Sweet Smell of Success, Sunset Boulevard, Carrie, Invasion of the Body Snatchers and its 1978 remake.
-Some even received UK network premieres, such as, The Long Hair of Death, Carnival of Souls, The Terminator, Vamp, Knightriders, Manhunter, Mad Max 2, Dead Ringers, Rabid, Cry-Baby, and Cox's 1987 film Walker.
+During Cox's era on the show, he presented 141 films over seven seasons; those selected consisting of a wide variety of genres, including westerns, Crime thrillers, horrors, sci-fi films and film noir.
+From the fourth season onwards, the series began to present some films in double bill format.
+Titles included Johnny Guitar, One-Eyed Jacks, The Good, the Bad and the Ugly, Five Easy Pieces, Halloween, An American Werewolf in London, Badlands, What Ever Happened to Baby Jane?, The Thing from Another World, Sweet Smell of Success, Sunset Boulevard, Carrie and Invasion of the Body Snatchers plus its 1978 remake.
+Some even received UK network premieres, such as, The Long Hair of Death, Carnival of Souls, The Terminator, Vamp, Knightriders, Manhunter, Mad Max 2, Dead Ringers, Rabid, Cry-Baby and Cox's 1987 film Walker.
 The final film presented was Kiss Me Deadly, when the series concluded on 11 September 1994.